Home heating and gas safety

 Use your gas heater safely

-- Check for changes in how your gas heater operates, for example, if the flame changes from its usual colour.
+- Check for changes in how your gas heater operates.
+For example if the flame changes from its usual colour.
 If there is any change, you must get a qualified gasfitter to inspect your gas heater and check it for CO leakage.
-If your heater is old, or hasn’t been serviced for several years, consider replacing it.
+If your heater is old, or hasn’t been serviced for several years, .

-- Know the symptoms of CO and act quickly if you notice them.
+- Know the and act quickly if you notice them.

 - Do not bring outdoor gas appliances inside your home, caravan, car or tent.